86Box/docs/hardware/keyboard.rst

 Windows
 ^^^^^^^

-* Multimedia keys such as **Volume Up/Down** cannot be passed through to the emulated machine due to a Windows limitation.
+* Not all multimedia function keys can be passed through to the emulated machine due to a Windows limitation.
 * System-wide key remapping through the **Scancode Map** registry key (as performed by applications such as SharpKeys) is fully supported.

 macOS